mclumd/alma-2.0/README.md

 `del <almaformula>.`: Immediately deletes a formula from the knowledge base.
 Note that the formula must end in a `.`

+`update <almaformula>. <almaformula>.`: Replaces an existing formula with another.
+First formula must already be present, second cannot be present.
+Neither is allowed to be a fif formula.

 `bs <literal>.`: Initiates a backward search for the argument literal.

 `halt`: Stops ALMA